-Clinical Operations Coordinator
+Project Lead, Clinical Operations

 Sally completed an Honours B.Sc. in Biochemistry and a graduate certification in Clinical Research.
 She brings many years of experience in biospecimen collection, processing and storage.
 In her previous position she worked diligently to provide researchers with access to high quality biospecimen derivatives, including DNA and RNA extracted from tissue and peripheral blood specimens, as well as Tissue Microarrays.

 "Having worked for a leading cancer research institute for a number of years, I am passionate about clinical research and the role it plays in the development and marketing of therapeutic interventions.
 While working for a tumour biorepository, I experienced first-hand how invaluable a resource biospecimens, annotated with high quality clinical data, are to researchers.
 It is with great excitement that I join the OHS, in their second phase of the trial, as they strive to provide researchers with access to high quality biospecimens."

 Vali completed an M.Sc.in Engineering Sciences from the University of Bucharest.
 He brings to the OHS an extensive background and experience in IT Enterprise Architectures, technologies and operations as well as methodologies and tools.
 Vali has had various leadership responsibilities throughout his career, being part of IT Enterprise and Solution Architecture teams with leading technology organizations such as Deloitte, Electronic Data Systems, and Hewlett Packard.